 CHN Student FAQs

-Proximity to schools can differ from community to community, but CHN strives to ensure homestays are no more than 30 to 45 minutes public-transit travel time from partner schools.
+Proximity to schools can differ from community to community, but CHN strives to ensure homestays are no more than 45 minutes travel time by public transit, including walking, from partner schools.
+In peak seasons, such as the summer in Toronto, the travel time may be extended to 60-70 minutes.

 Yes, 24 hours a day, seven days a week for students and their hosts.
 You can count on us to help you whenever you need us.